Rudderless Texans Need Colin Kaepernick, or Risk Sinking Potential Super Season

 It's a pretty simple choice: With Kaepernick, Houston could win a Super Bowl.
 With Savage, the Texans will watch the Super Bowl on HD television like millions of others.

 Kaepernick hasn't played all season, but he's still a talent.
-In his last season for a 49ers" target="_blank">49ers team lacking in ability, Kaepernick threw for 16 touchdowns and just four picks.
+In his last season for a 49ers team lacking in ability, Kaepernick threw for 16 touchdowns and just four picks.
 He also added 468 yards on the ground.
 He's still effective.

 Even with the QB situation as it stands now, there is a lot to like about the Texans.
 Despite missing J.J.
 Watt, they have a championship-level defense because Jadeveon Clowney is almost as good.
 They have a solid running game.
 They have a star receiver in DeAndre Hopkins.
 This team is loaded.